Identifying the lights position in photometric stereo under unknown lighting: Numerical experiments

-To assess the accuracy attainable in the ideal situation when all the assumptions of the methods are met, we choose a disposition of $q$ light sources placed at regular angles around the object, and generate a set of digital images by applying the direct model \eqref{lambertlaw} to a surface represented by an explicit function of two variables $z(x,y)$.
-In this numerical test, each image is $100\times 100$ pixels, and we consider a uniform albedo, equal to 1.
-Figure~\ref{synthdata} shows both the synthetic surface and the correponding data set when $q=7$.
+To assess the accuracy attainable by our implementation in the ideal situation when all the assumptions of the method are exactly satisfied, we resorted to a synthetic dataset.
+We fixed a disposition of $q=7$ light sources, placing them around the object at angles $(0,\frac{\pi}{4},\frac{3\pi}{4},\pi,\frac{5\pi}{4},\frac{3\pi}{2},\frac{7\pi}{4})$, and generated a set of digital images by applying the direct model \eqref{lambertlaw} to the surface represented by the function